akka/akka/akka-docs/rst/java/stream/stream-io.rst

 on files.

-Streaming data from a file is as easy as creating a `FileIO.fromFile` given a target file, and an optional ``chunkSize`` which determines the buffer size determined as one "element" in such stream:
+Streaming data from a file is as easy as creating a `FileIO.fromPath` given a target path, and an optional ``chunkSize`` which determines the buffer size determined as one "element" in such stream:

 .. includecode:: ../code/docs/stream/io/StreamFileDocTest.java#file-source